MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-V-Executive-Office-Immigration-Review-Department-Justice/subchapter-B-Immigration-Regulations/part-1235-Inspection-Persons-Applying-Admission/section-1235.6.md

 ##### § 1235.6 Referral to immigration judge. #####

 Link to an amendment published at 85 FR 84198, Dec.
 23, 2020.This amendment was delayed until Mar.
 22, 2021, at 86 FR 6847, Jan.
 25, 2021.This amendment was further delayed until Dec.
-31, 2021, at 86 FR 15076, Mar.
+31, 2021, at 86 FR 15069, Mar.
 22, 2021.This amendment was further delayed until Dec.
 31, 2022, at 86 FR 73615, Dec.
-28, 2021.
+28, 2021.This amendment was further delayed until Dec.
+31, 2024, at 87 FR 79789, Dec.
+28, 2022.

-(a) *Notice* - (1) *Referral by Form I-862, Notice to Appear.* An immigration officer or asylum officer will sign and deliver a Form I-862 to an alien in the following cases:
+(a) *Notice*—(1) *Referral by Form I-862, Notice to Appear.* An immigration officer or asylum officer will sign and deliver a Form I-862 to an alien in the following cases:

 (i) If, in accordance with the provisions of section 235(b)(2)(A) of the Act, the examining immigration officer detains an alien for a proceeding before an immigration judge under section 240 of the Act; or